apache/geode/Troubleshooting-CPU.md

 	 22698 user1  15   0 1102M 1.1G 18068 R     1.4 14.1   0:10   0 java
 	 19286 user1  15   0 1100M 1.1G 18080 R     0.5 14.1   0:25   0 java
 ###vsd
-Another way to determine whether a machine or process is CPU-bound is to use `vsd` to display active CPU and process CPU time values contained in a given GemFire statistics archive.
+Another way to determine whether a machine or process is CPU-bound is to use `vsd` to display active CPU and process CPU time values contained in a given Geode statistics archive.
 ####LinuxSystemStats
 The chart below shows **LinuxSystemStats cpuActive** values.
 This machine is CPU-bound.
 ![LinuxSystemStats](images/troubleshooting_cpu_image001.gif)